top of page

 3. World-class FLutists

 You're going to learn from the best of the best!
-We have an incredibly rich flute community, and for 2024, we have flutists from various Atlanta orchestras, the flute professor from the University of Georgia, and some of the best teachers and players from the area! *swoon*
+We have an incredibly rich flute community, and for 2025, we have flutists from various Atlanta orchestras, the flute professor from the Valdosta State University, and some of the best teachers and players from the area! *swoon*

 Also, this year, you have a chance to apply to play in a masterclass for a guest teacher!